ranamahmud/write-a-data-science-blog-post-udacity/.ipynb_checkpoints/README-checkpoint.md

 * [**LICENSE.txt**](/LICENSE.txt): Project LICENSE file.

 ## Summary of the results <a name="results"></a>

-1. There exists a significant difference between married and divorced couples in all the topics of the scale.

-2. Divorced and married couple's top 5 disagreed topics were discussion, humiliating during the discussion, insulting during the discussion, sudden discussion, breaking calm during the discussion.
-On the other hand, the top 5 most similar opinionated topics were having time at home for partners, acting like strangers in terms of sharing environment at home.
-Married couples agreed on average they have more time at home and act less like strangers about family and environment than divorced couples.
-The other two topics where married couples were neutral but divorced couples agreed that they mostly stayed silent and felt right in their discussion.
-Based on this we can say that married couples are more careful about their discussion, acts less like strangers in terms of sharing environment at home, and gives more time to their partners.

-3. Divorced couples and married couples top 10 deciding questions we can see divorced couples and married couples gave opposite answers.

-4. Using 70% data as training and 30% data logistic regression model performs best and it can 98.03% accurately predict divorce between couples.

 ## Licensing, Authors, and Acknowledgements <a name="acknowledgements"></a>

 * **Data Source:** [Divorce Predictors data](https://archive.ics.uci.edu/ml/datasets/Divorce+Predictors+data+set)